koppulasumanth007/ZomatoClone/README.md

-# Zomato Clone
+# ZomatoClone
-Hello All this is my first MERN project
+Hello All, I'am Sumanth Koppula this is my first MERN project

 Its a Clone of Zomato Web page a online food delivery website.